holycrap872/ucls-ms-intro-to-cs/CourseMaterials/course_documents/course_overview.md

 #### Objectives:

-- Discuss how technology and magic can seem very similar to the uninitiated.
+- Discuss how technology and magic can appear very similar to the uninitiated.
 - Appreciate how different disciplines utilize abstraction.
 - Describe daily activities at different levels of abstraction.
 - Identify what elements of a problem need to be represented and which ones